I write about edge-dwellers, the Celtic word for the capacity to go back and forth between two worlds, the mystical and the physical.

 Our son Christophe with his sons Elliott and Nathanael in 2020.

-As I crashed to the ground my mind split in two.
-The crushed elbow, the body on the pavement, were not mine.
+As I crashed to the ground I split in two.
 I saw the back of my silk shirt decorated with red roses as I walked away.
 That person had to get away.
 I knew I’d never see her again.
-Then pain came.
-I have no memory of the six hours, from midnight to morning, when the medics operated.
+On the pavement I was the crushed elbow, the gushing fountain of blood from my chin, a woman in pain and shock.
+I have no memory of the six hours, from midnight to morning one busy Friday evening, when the medics operated.
 They wanted to save my arm, my left arm, the one that wrote stories.
-A plate, screws and a prosthesis, all joined together to make me bionic.
+A plate, screws and a prosthesis, all joined together to give me a new arm.

 Outside my hospital window a chestnut tree transformed green into bruised yellow.
 When I closed my eyes an elephant, her eye so close to mine, insisted on her compassionate presence.
 How I loved you Morpheus, god of dreams.
 People talk about pain, divide it into categories, give it numbers one to ten.
 In the flood of darkness, extinguishing all light, pain was simple.